Jordan Chariton: At The Young Turks/TYT Politics

-Chariton was hired as the first ever on-the-ground reporter for the online Progressive commentary show The Young Turks.
+Chariton was hired as the first-ever on-the-ground reporter for the online Progressive commentary show The Young Turks.
 He was hired to run TYT Politics YouTube channel, which he grew to 140,000 subscribers in his first year.
 He is best known for covering (at the scene) the Flint water crisis, the protests at Standing Rock, North Dakota, and the DNC Wikileaks scandal as well as the Podesta emails.
 He also covered the water crisis at Cape Fear, North Carolina.

 Chariton interviewed activist/Oscar-winning actress Susan Sarandon in 2016 for the Rebel HQ segment of TYT Politics.
 The clip of her thoughts on Donald Trump was picked up by several media outlets, including the New York Daily News, Politico, and Entertainment Weekly.

-Chariton became known for his interviews with voters, activists, working class people, and community members rather than political pundits and campaign operatives.
+Chariton became known for his interviews with voters, activists, working-class people, and community members rather than political pundits and campaign operatives.
 He reported on the controversy involving Democratic National Committee interim chairwoman Donna Brazile during the 2016 presidential election.
 Chariton also grew acclaim for challenging supporters of Donald Trump, with several of his interviews going viral online.
-His most memorable moment from the 2016 campaign trail was when he challenged Democratic strategist and CNN contributor Donna Brazile about her passing off questions for a CNN town hall to Hillary Clinton’s campaign ahead of time.
+His most memorable moment from the 2016 campaign trail was when he challenged Democratic strategist and CNN contributor Donna Brazile about her passing off questions for a CNN town hall to Hillary Clinton's campaign ahead of time.

 Beyond the campaign, Chariton rose to notoriety for his on-the-ground coverage from North Dakota from indigenous protests at Standing Rock against the Dakota Access Pipeline (he took seven reporting trips there from August 2016 to February 2017).
 At Standing Rock, Chariton interviewed hundreds of indigenous people and environmental activists and was one of the few national journalists to cover violent standoffs between local police and protesters.

-In 2017, Chariton hosted a live town hall from Flint where he interviewed sick residents suffering from the toxic water they consumed.
+In 2017, Chariton hosted a live town hall meeting from Flint where he interviewed sick residents suffering from the toxic water they consumed.
 The town hall was watched by hundreds of thousands of viewers.
 Chariton also embarked on a “Disappearing Middle Class” reporting tour through Pennsylvania, Ohio, Illinois, Michigan, and Wisconsin where he interviewed struggling people and workers living paycheck to paycheck, homeless individuals, and political activists.
-Chariton’s coverage helped grow the TYT Politics YouTube channel to 140,000 subscribers in under a year.
+Chariton's coverage helped grow the TYT Politics YouTube channel to 140,000 subscribers in under a year.

-In October 2017, Chariton and The Young Turks cameraman Ty Bayliss were arrested in St. Louis while covering Black Lives Matter protests after police officer Jason Stockley was aquitted for shooting and killing Anthony Lamar Smith, a 24-year-old African American man.
+In October 2017, Chariton and The Young Turks cameraman Ty Bayliss were arrested in St. Louis while covering Black Lives Matter protests after police officer Jason Stockley was acquitted for shooting and killing Anthony Lamar Smith, a 24-year-old African American man.
 After the arrest, on misdemeanor charges of trespassing, Cenk Uygur tweeted to demand the immediate release of Chariton and Bayliss and to declare that the arrest was a violation of the First Amendment and a clear attack on the freedom of the press.